-The largest reduction of a growth area boundary by size is the Urban Growth Area.
-The future land use plan proposes to reduce the UGA by nearly 3,500slightly more than 3,100 acres.
+The largest reduction in growth area size in terms of area is the Urban Growth Area.
+The future land use plan proposes to reduce the UGA by nearly 3,500 acres.
 Several other growth areas are also proposed for reduction but to a lesser extent than that of the UGA.
-A comparison of land within existing vs. Proposed growth areas is shown in Table 14-11.
-While there is a modest percentage of change between existing and proposed growth areas, the overall percentage of land within growth areas vs. Rural areas has not significantly changed.
+A comparison of land within existing vs. proposed growth areas is shown in Table 14-11.
+While there is a modest percentage of change between existing and proposed growth areas, the overall percentage of land within growth areas vs. rural areas has not significantly changed.

-Table 14-11: Com parison of Existin a vs. Propos ed Growth Areas
+Table 14-11: Comparison of Existing vs. Proposed Growth Areas